adamschmideg/coffeescript-eclipse/devjournal.md

     gets generated which can be opened and debugged with Antlrworks seamlessly

-* Warning: "Decision can match input such as "RULE_IF" using multiple alternatives: 1, 2"
+* Warning: "Decision can match input such as RULE\_IF using multiple alternatives: 1, 2"
   * Before the previous commit it almost disappeared, then it came back.
   * The answer to this [Stackoverflow question][9] says, you can set `option=greedy` in Antlr, but this is not an option here, because the